nxrighthere/ENet-CSharp/README.md

 `PacketFreeCallback(Packet packet)` notifies when a packet is being destroyed.
 A reference to the delegate should be preserved from being garbage collected.

+#### Host callbacks
+Provides per host events.

+`InterceptCallback(ref Event @event, IntPtr receivedData, int receivedDataLength)` notifies when a raw UDP packet is intercepted.
+Status code returned from this callback instructs ENet how the set event should be handled.
+Returning 1 indicates dispatching of the set event by the service.
+Returning 0 indicates that ENet subsystems should handle received data.
+Returning -1 indicates an error.

 ### Structures
 #### Address
 Contains structure with anonymous host data and port number.